lexnederbragt/MBV3070-H19/0_Variables_Types.md

 >>>
 ```

 See the three >?
 You type in your commands after that.
-In this exercise, you should type in everything in the gray boxes and see what happens.